christianshub/TestAutomation/README.md

 1) Compile TestAutomation
 2) Download the latest [chrome driver](https://chromedriver.chromium.org/downloads)
 3) Create excel files containing your tests/tasks in the same directory from where `TestAutomation.exe` is located
-    - 3.1) The first excel file you want to open should specificy the webpage you want to visit.
+    - 3.1) The first excel file should specifcy the webpage you want to visit.
     - 3.2) Note, the tool iterates over all excel files and sorts them by the lowest numerical value first.
 E.g.:
         - 00_Open.xlsx (read first)
         - 01_SignUp.xlsx (read secondly)